shsui5379/Linguabot/README.md

 # Linguabot - A Language Chatbot

 ## Description
-Web app that makes use of a Large Language Model (LLM) as a chatbot to help users practice languages through conversation.
+Full-stack web app that makes use of a Large Language Model (LLM) as a chatbot to help users practice languages through conversation (written and spoken).
 Also provides other learning amenities such as note-taking.

 ## Technologies Used
 - React.js: client-side framework